Probate Solicitors Cardiff - Estate Administration | Berry Smith

 £750,001 – £1,500,000£6,500 plus VAT – £11,000 plus VAT

-Whilst the above are averages we will always aim to give you a fixed quotation once we have full details of the estate assets and liabilities.
+We will always aim to provide a fixed quotation once we have full details of the estate assets and liabilities.

-• there is a requirement to trace missing or unknown beneficiaries.
+• There is a need to trace missing or unknown beneficiaries

 • Bankruptcy search fee – £2.40 per name

-• Land Registry registration fees – as set out on the Gov.uk Website (Scale 2)
+• Land Registry registration fees (based on Gov.uk scale)

 How Long Does Probate Take?

-The time required to administer an estate can vary depending on several factors, including the size and value of the estate, the number and type of assets involved, and whether there are any debts, tax considerations or legal complexities that need to be addressed.
-Each estate is different, and the overall timescale will depend on how straightforward the administration process is.
+The time required to administer an estate depends on several factors, including the value of the estate, the number of assets involved and whether there are any liabilities or tax matters to resolve.

 Department: Private Client